Syrup of Maidenhair

 Syrup of Maidenhair, or Capillaire, is a beverage.
 It is a syrup made from adiantum (maidenhair fern) leaves.
 The concentrate is sweetened with sugar or honey and is mixed with a liquid, most commonly water or milk, before drinking.

 Uses

-In Portugal a drink called Capilè is made of syrup of maidenhair with grated lemon zest and cold water.
-More modern versions uses orange flower water, water and sugar.
+In Portugal, a drink called Capilè is made of syrup of maidenhair, grated lemon zest, and cold water.
+More modern versions use orange flower water, water, and sugar.

-In 17th century Bavaria, it was added to a hot drink made from eggs, milk, and tea.
-In 18th century Europe, it was used in a popular milk mixed drinks.
+In 17th-century Bavaria, it was added to a hot drink made from eggs, milk, and tea.
+In 18th-century Europe, it was used in popular milk-based mixed drinks.

 It is an ingredient in a popular 19th-century mixed drink called Gin Punch.